Lycée Nelson Mandela (Nantes)

 Lycée Nelson Mandela is a senior high school in Nantes, France.

 It opened on 1 September 2014 with its official inauguration held four days later.
 As of 2016 the school has 140-160 teachers, 40-50 technical personnel, and 1,600 students.

+Naming

+The high school was named after Nelson Mandela on December 15, 2014, following an agreement between the Mairie de Nantes and the Embassy of South Africa in France.